-American West is a property and casualty insurance company licensed in eight states in the Midwest and Western regions of the U.S. American West began writing policies in 2002 and primarily writes personal auto, homeowners, and farm coverages in South Dakota.
-American West also writes personal auto coverage in North Dakota, as well as crop hail and Federal multi-peril crop insurance coverages in Minnesota and South Dakota.
+American West is a property and casualty insurance company licensed in eight states in the Midwest and Western regions of the U.S. American West began writing policies in 2002 and primarily writes private passenger auto, homeowners, and farm coverages in South Dakota.
+American West also writes private passenger auto coverage in North Dakota, as well as crop hail and Federal multi-peril crop insurance coverages in Minnesota and South Dakota.